-The case involved an attempt by the Association to avoid a Site Management Agreement ('Agreement') entered into by it on 2 December 1998 when the Association was under the control of the third defendant, Australand Consolidated Investments Pty Ltd (known at the time as Walker Consolidated Investments Pty Ltd) ('Australand').
+The case involved an attempt by the plaintiff, Community Association DP No. 270180, ("Association") to avoid a Site Management Agreement ('Agreement') entered into by it on 2 December 1998 when the Association was under the control of the third defendant, Australand Consolidated Investments Pty Ltd (known at the time as Walker Consolidated Investments Pty Ltd) ('Australand').